Feb 15 2011

 We’re talking about the state of the online Project Management application market.

-For those who aren’t aware, all Project Management software, including the market leader Base Camp, costs money.
+For those who aren’t aware, all online Project Management software, including the market leader Base Camp, costs money.
 People use email, social networking sites, and many complex applications, for free.
 But something as simple as project management software has always been a paid service.
-Up till now.
-This rescuers in the night, hero in our midst, regent of disimprisonment, is Freedcamp.
+Up ’til now.
+This rescuer in the night, hero in our midst, regent of disimprisonment, is Freedcamp.

 Now before we delve into everything Freedcamp has to offer, Base Camp and their people are worth another mention.
 It’s built by 37 Signals, the providers of the well known resource for tech start-ups, “Getting Real.”
 This is a collection of short essays and quotes by alleged experts within the start-up industry.
 The main gist is to keep your design simple and launch quickly.
 One note from their quasi book that we all know is marketing material (but still pretty useful), is that they launched Base Camp before they had completed the billing system.
 They were in such a hurry to get the product in the hands of customers they just cut it loose.
 In so doing they gave themselves the deadline of exactly 30 days to set up the residual income that would fund their efforts.
 It turned out to be a great business model to be sure, one that has been emulated by many project management applications in their wake.